 Where can you find easy access to 600 miles of mountain biking trails just 90 minutes from Denver?
 From nice and mellow to pure...read more

 Length: 23 Miles of Trails, various hikes and lengths

 Access Points: There is an East and West access point:

-East Access (the easiest from the Winter Park/Fraser Valley): From US Highway 40, drive North toward into Fraser.
+East Access (the easiest from the Winter Park/Fraser Valley): From US Highway 40, drive North toward Fraser.
 Turn left at the traffic light in the center of town (adjacent to Safeway), onto County Rd.
-72. and drive for .2 miles Turn right onto the Fraser Parkway for .8 miles, and then turn left onto County Rd.
-73 and drive for about 7 miles and it turns into Forest Road 160.2.
+72. and drive for .2 miles.
+Turn right onto the Fraser Parkway for .8 miles, and then turn left onto County Rd.
+73 and drive for about 7 miles as it turns into Forest Road 160.2.
 Follow this to trailhead - pass the 1st 'Y' in the road, and at the second 'Y', make a sharp right onto Forest Rd 111.
 You'll see a Byers Peak Trailhead sign - follow that road until you get to the gate.

 West Access (near Parshall): From Winter Park, drive Northwest on US Highway 40 and continue on toward Granby and then into Hot Sulphur Springs.
 Keep driving through Hot Sulphur Springs and through Byers Canyon.
 Between mile post 197 and 198, turn south onto County Rd.
 3 and watch for mile marker 15.
 Right after mile marker 15, you'll see County Rd.
 32. Take County Rd.
 32 for 4.7 miles and then turn right onto FR-136 (marked for Lake Evelyn and Bottle Pass Trail).
 Drive another 4 miles until you reach the trailhead parking lot.